alexhernandezgarcia/latex-simple/README.md

 git clone git@github.com:alexhernandezgarcia/mais-latex.git
 ```

 Alternatively, you may simply download the files you will use.
-You may rename `barebones_submission_template.tex` and started writing your abstract there.
+You may rename `barebones_submission_template.tex` and start writing your abstract there.
 If choose to use the default bibliography style and format, you can simply add the BibTex entries of your citations to `references.bib`.

 Please read [`instructions.pdf`](./instructions.pdf) for a short introduction of the package and the main functionality.